uche-inyama/NewsWeek/README.md

 - To view the project on your browser, if you are working with vscode, on the status bar, click on `Go Live`, alternatively, inside the project folder, on your machine, look for a html file, right click on it and and select the browser of your choice, to view the project.

-## Built With

-- HTML,
-- Bootstrap,
-- CSS

 ## Live Demo